Yuchees/esf_explorer_templates/README.md

 *

 ## Note to users
-All data including tables and chemical structures are stored in `./data`
+Data including tables and chemical structures are stored in `./data`

-The HTML format information is placed in `./assets/esf_map.css`
+The HTML formatting information is placed in `./assets/esf_map.css`

 `Procfile` is a declaring command file on Heroku platform.